 Here at Untapped New York, the secrets of New York City are our specialty.
 Over the last twelve years, we’ve aimed to deliver the city’s most surprising secrets daily.
-We even have a new podcast about it, called The Secrets of New York.
+We even have new Untapped New York podcast dedicated to NYC’s secrets.
 We also wrote a book about the secrets of Brooklyn.
 We’ve uncovered the secrets of New York City’s most famous places and revealed places you’ve never heard of.
 We’ve gone deep into the ordinary infrastructure you might not think about as having secrets and gone inside many of the city’s most off-limits place to share them with you.
 What we have not done yet is pull them together!
 So without further ado, as we approach our twelfth year anniversary in 2021, here are 160 of our favorite secrets of New York City!

 1. Each of Central Park’s lampposts have a hidden navigational code on them.